Slap Bet: Plot

 Barney reveals that he has uncovered a video of Robin and asks her if the name "Robin Sparkles" sounds familiar, which worries Robin.
 Ted tries to stop Barney from playing the video but Robin lets Barney play it.
 The beginning of the video shows Robin, dressed as a schoolgirl, seductively pleading with a teacher not to give her detention.
 Barney, to preserve Robin's dignity, pauses the video and slaps Marshall.
 Robin is surprised to learn that the others think that it is porn, and plays the rest of the video: A 1980s-style bubblegum pop music video where a teenage Robin (referred to as "Robin Sparkles") sings "Let's Go to the Mall".
 Robin repeatedly sang the Canadian hit on a lengthy tour of malls around the country, causing her to develop a phobia of malls.

 Lily points out that Barney slapped Marshall without having won the bet and without the permission of the slap bet commissioner.
 Lily gives Barney a choice: He can be slapped ten times immediately, or five times at any moment Marshall chooses.
 Barney picks the five slaps.
 Robin tells Ted that she is glad Ted knows her secret now.
 They kiss and Marshall suddenly slaps Barney, proclaiming "That's one".

 The episode ends with the group, excluding Robin, dancing to her music video.

 The Eight Slaps

-As said before, Marshall was initially granted five slaps by Lily; he received three supplementary slaps in Episode 9.14 "Slapsgiving 3: Slappointment in Slapmarra".
+As said before, Marshall was initially granted five slaps by Lily; he received three supplementary slaps in Episode 7.09 "Disaster Averted".
 The total amount of eight slaps was distributed as follows.